Protect your organization and Avoid Litigation

 It’s also why we offer ongoing compliance management.
 Our software platform can monitor and report regularly on your current state of compliance, pinpointing content and other issues that need maintenance.

-With our ongoing compliance management service you get monthly reports and you also get manual human audits including re-certification every 6 months.
+With our ongoing compliance management service you get monthly reports and you also get manual human audits including re-certification every 3 or 6 months.

 First, we scan your website with our proprietary software to check for the most common, lower level issues normally found on websites.